vchauhan76/reveal.js/content/microservices-interview-questions/2-service-discovery.md

 ---

 ## Question
-# What are types of patterns/types available in Service Discovery
+# What are types of patterns/types available in Service Discovery?

 --